Pascualino/yeet-code-challenge/README.md

 - **Winning amounts**: As the bonus introduces decimals and the amounts can only be integers, we round probabilistically (e.g., if the calculated win is 123.4, there's a 40% chance it rounds up to 124, 60% chance it rounds down to 123)

 Both games use the `CasinoGame` interface, making it easy to add more games following the same pattern.

+## Future Improvements

+Things I'd improve or consider in a production environment:

+* **Parallelizing tests**: Some tests (like the global RTP tests) cannot run in parallel to other tests.
+For now, I've just disabled parallel test execution because they're super fast anyway (3-5 seconds the whole suit), but we could just run them in an independent test batch at the end.

+* **InputValidationService improvements**: The current validation is pretty rudimentary.
+For scaling, I'd probably implement framework-level validation (e.g., using class-validator decorators, Zod, or similar) to handle validation declaratively and reduce boilerplate.

+* **Utilize unused fields**: Fields like `currency`, `gameId`, and `finished` are currently mostly ignored.

+* **RTP calculation performance**: The current RTP calculation queries the entire `actions_ledger` table for the time range.
+For production at scale, if we had frequent reads, we could cache common ones or use some more complex pre-aggregated segments (hourly/daily rollups) to speed them up.

+* **Environment variable defaults**: Some environment variables currently have default values for local/development convenience, I'd refine them in a real environment